ab-anand/Automation-Bots/CONTRIBUTING.md

-You can add your own favorite automation scripts 😋 Keeping in mind the readability of the code 😉
+You can add your own favorite automation scripts
+<i> Keeping in mind the readability of the code </i> 😉